OpenStarscape/starscape-server/math.md

 - b: semi-minor axis (short radius) of the orbit (unit: km)
 - e: eccentricity of the orbit
 - θₘ: angle between relative velocity and direction towards the central body
+- T: orbital period (time taken to complete an orbit)

 ## Equations
 - E = ½mv² - (GmM)/r